sigmaSd/termux-typescript-api/README.md

-# Termux API wrapper for typescript (cross runtimes).
+# Termux API wrapper for typescript (cross runtimes)

 This module provides TypeScript interfaces and functions to interact with the Termux:API suite on Android devices.
 Each function corresponds to a Termux API